Wealcoder/bricksfly-elements-for-bricks/README.txt

 = What is BricksFly? =

 BricksFly is an all-in-one addon for Bricks Builder.
-It enhances Bricks with 24+ powerful elements, 15+ smart extensions, a complete GSAP animation engine, and 20+ ready-made website templates, all designed to help you build modern, animated websites faster, without writing custom code.
+It enhances Bricks with 45+ Elements and Extensions and a no-code GSAP animation engine.
+BricksFly Pro adds 30+ full website templates and 500+ premium sections.
+Together they help you build modern, animated websites faster, without writing custom code.
+Read more on the [What is BricksFly](https://bricksfly.com/what-is-bricksfly/) page.

+= Is BricksFly free, and what does Pro add? =

+This plugin is free and includes the core Elements, Extensions, and the no-code GSAP animation engine.
+BricksFly Pro unlocks 30+ full website templates, 500+ premium sections, and additional Pro Elements and Extensions.
+See the [pricing page](https://bricksfly.com/pricing/) for the full comparison.

-= Do I need Bricks Builder to use this plugin? =
+= Do I need Bricks Builder, and does BricksFly work with any theme? =

-Yes.
-BricksFly is built specifically to enhance Bricks Builder.
-You will need the Bricks Builder theme installed and activated for this plugin to work.
+BricksFly is built specifically to extend Bricks Builder, so it needs the Bricks theme installed and activated.
+It does not work as a standalone plugin on other themes.

 = Will BricksFly slow down my site? =

-No. BricksFly is built with performance as a core priority.
-It uses smart asset loading, so only the scripts and features you actually use are loaded on your pages.
-Animations are optimized through efficient GSAP integration, and the plugin respects Core Web Vitals.
+No. BricksFly loads only the scripts and features a page actually uses through selective asset loading.
+Animations are optimized through efficient GSAP integration, and the plugin is built with Core Web Vitals in mind.

 = Do I need to know code to use BricksFly? =

 Not at all.
-Every element, extension, and animation can be configured visually inside the Bricks editor.
+Every Element, Extension, and animation is configured visually inside the Bricks editor.
 You can apply advanced GSAP animations, build custom layouts, and use ready-made templates without writing a single line of code.

+= What happens if I deactivate BricksFly? =

+Your Bricks pages and content stay in place.
+BricksFly Elements and animations need the plugin active to render, so they will stop displaying until you reactivate it.

 = Is BricksFly compatible with other Bricks plugins? =

 Yes.
-BricksFly is built with a clean, modular architecture and works alongside your existing Bricks Builder plugins without conflicts.
+BricksFly uses a clean, modular architecture and native Bricks structure, so it works alongside your existing Bricks Builder plugins without conflicts.

 = What kind of animations can I create with BricksFly? =

-You can create advanced GSAP-powered animations including ScrollTrigger scroll effects, SplitText text animations, smooth scrolling, horizontal scrolling, parallax effects, cursor hover effects, and more, all configurable visually inside Bricks.
+You can build advanced GSAP-powered animations, including [ScrollTrigger scroll effects](https://bricksfly.com/horizontal-scroll/), [SplitText text animations](https://bricksfly.com/split-text-animation/), [image animation](https://bricksfly.com/image-animation/), [image reveal on hover](https://bricksfly.com/image-reveal-on-hover/), [cursor hover effects](https://bricksfly.com/cursor-hover-effect/), parallax, smooth scrolling, and [sticky and pin](https://bricksfly.com/sticky-elements/) sections, all configured visually inside Bricks.

+= Can I import the website templates with one click? =

+Yes.
+BricksFly includes a built-in Template Library with one-click import for full website templates, sections, and pre-animated layouts, directly inside your Bricks Builder workflow.
+Browse the [starter templates](https://bricksfly.com/starter-templates/) or try the [live demo](https://test.bricksfly.com/).

+= Does BricksFly work with WooCommerce? =

+BricksFly works alongside WooCommerce.
+Dedicated WooCommerce-focused Elements are on the roadmap and will be added in upcoming releases.

+= Which WordPress and Bricks versions are supported? =

+BricksFly is built for current versions of WordPress and Bricks and is updated for compatibility as both evolve.
+It requires WordPress 6.9 or greater and the Bricks theme.
+See the [changelog](https://bricksfly.com/docs/changelogs/) for version history.

 = How often is BricksFly updated? =

-We are actively building BricksFly.
-New elements, extensions, templates, and animation features are added regularly.
+BricksFly is actively developed.
+New Elements, Extensions, templates, and animation features are added regularly.
 See the [changelog](https://bricksfly.com/docs/changelogs/) for what has shipped.
-Install today and grow with us, every update brings something new.

-= Does BricksFly work with WooCommerce? =

-BricksFly works alongside WooCommerce.
-Dedicated WooCommerce-focused elements are part of our active development roadmap and will be added in upcoming releases.

-= Can I import the website templates with one click? =
+= Where can I get help? =

-Yes.
-BricksFly includes a built-in template library with one-click import for full website templates, sections, and pre-animated layouts, directly inside your Bricks Builder workflow.
-Browse the [starter templates](https://bricksfly.com/starter-templates/) or [try the live demo](https://test.bricksfly.com/).
+Start with the [Documentation](https://bricksfly.com/docs/) and [FAQ](https://bricksfly.com/faq/).
+You can also open a ticket through [Support](https://crowdyflow.ticksy.com/), join the [community group](https://www.facebook.com/groups/bricksfly/), or watch tutorials on the [YouTube channel](https://www.youtube.com/@gobricksfly).

 == Screenshots ==

 1. **Preset Animations**: Instantly apply ready-made animations without any hassle.
 2. **GSAP Animation Builder**: Build unlimited custom animations with intuitive controls and complete flexibility.
 3. **Pre-Built Templates**: Choose from a growing collection of ready-to-use Bricks templates.
-4. **Extensions Dashboard**: Enable only the extensions you need to keep your site lightweight.
+4. **Extensions Dashboard**: Enable only the Extensions you need to keep your site lightweight.
 5. **Powerful Dashboard**: Organize, manage, and monitor all your BricksFly settings in one clean interface.
-6. **Element Settings Panel**: Advanced controls and customization for every Bricks element.
+6. **Element Settings Panel**: Advanced controls and customization for every Bricks Element.
 7. **Live Section Download**: One-click import of pre-designed sections directly into your Bricks projects.
 8. **ScrollTrigger Animations**: Build advanced scroll-based animations powered by GSAP.
 9. **Cursor Effects**: Add custom cursor designs and interactive hover effects.